MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/About.md

 Describes the features and system requirements of Windows PowerShell Integrated Scripting Environment (ISE).

 ### [about_Windows_RT](about_Windows_RT.md)
-Explains limitations of  Windows PowerShell┬« 4.0 on Windows RT 8.1.
+Explains limitations of PowerShell 4.0 on Windows RT 8.1.

 ### [about_WMI](about_WMI.md)
 Windows Management Instrumentation (WMI) uses the Common Information Model (CIM) to represent systems, applications, networks, devices, and other manageable components of the modern enterprise.